geoallenrh/rvr/README.md

 Define Kafka Cluster
     kafka-rvr-cluster.yaml
-    ** Should configuration allow dynamic topics?
+    Should configuration allow dynamic topics?

 Topic(s)
     kafkatopic-twilio-in.yaml
     kafkatopic-rvr-telemetry.yaml
-    ** What is guidance/best practice?
-Sould this be dynamic?
+    What is guidance/best practice?
+Should this be dynamic?

 Kafka Bridge
     kafkabridge-rvr-kafka-bridge.yaml